 Ethiopia is widely considered the birthplace of coffee, and Sidamo is the region where it all likely began.
 Legend has it that a 9th-century goat herder named Kaldi noticed his goats going wild after eating red coffee cherries — monks brewed them into a drink, and the rest is history.
 Today, Sidamo's high-altitude highlands produce some of the world's most prized beans, grown by tens of thousands of smallholder farmers using traditional methods passed down for generations.
 Coffee here isn't just a crop — it's culture.

-Cupping notes: Classic Ethiopian profile.
-Full-bodied, low acidity, mellow finish.
-Floral, sweet, and aromatic, with notes of blueberry, red berry, plum, tropical spice, and sweet raspberry jam.
+Cupping notes: Full-bodied, low acidity, mellow finish.
+Floral, sweet, and aromatic, with notes of blueberry, red berry, plum, spice, and sweet raspberry jam.

 The story behind Sidamo, Ethiopia: